-Do Tips belong to Workers, or the Bosses?
+Do Tips Belong to Employees or Bosses?

-This change to overtime pay laws could take significant amounts of hard-earned money out of the pockets of over 14 million restaurant workers…and deposit in into their bosses’ bank accounts.
+This change to overtime pay laws could take significant amounts of hard-earned money out of the pockets of over 14 million restaurant workers…and deposit it into their bosses’ bank accounts.
 The Economic Policy Institute has estimated that tipped waiters, waitresses, and bartenders could lose approximately $5.8 billion per year in tips that could be kept by their employers.

-The big issues at stake here are:
+The big issues at stake include:

 - The ability of an employer to pocket any tips left by customers once the employee has earned minimum wage for all hours worked (currently $7.25/hour under federal law); and

 - Tip pooling and sharing between “front of house” and “back of house” employees, a practice not allowed under current wage laws.

 What are The Proposed Law Changes?